21 de set. de 2022

 The Anderson-Darling test has the advantage of being shape-sensitive, like the Kolmogorov-Smirnov test, in addition to better weighting the presence of outliers in dense tails, which makes it one of the most suitable for this specific purpose.

-If you removed the 2893 results from the DGT group, the mean in that group would decrease, narrowing the difference, so it should reduce the probability that the samples show a statistically significant difference.
-If you removed the result 2077 from the other group, the mean of that other group should increase, also causing the difference between the groups to narrow and, consequently, the probability of a statistically significant difference should decrease.
+If we removed the 2893 results from the DGT group, the mean in that group would decrease, narrowing the difference, so it should reduce the probability that the samples show a statistically significant difference.
+If we removed the result 2077 from the other group, the mean of that other group should increase, also causing the difference between the groups to narrow and, consequently, the probability of a statistically significant difference should decrease.
 But that's not what happens.
-Before removing these results, Student 's t test indicates 99.987% probability that the entity that played on DGT boards does not have the same strength as the entity that played on conventional boards, and if you remove these two outliers from the groups, instead of this probability decreases, it increases to 99.992%.
-This demonstrates a distortion in the Student test.
+Before removing these results, Student's t test indicates 99.987% probability that the entity that played on DGT boards does not have the same strength as the entity that played on conventional boards, and if we remove these two outliers from the groups, instead of this probability decreasing, it increases to 99.992%.
+This demonstrates a distortion in the Student´s test.

 This technical detail needs to be commented in a little more depth, to make it clear, because at the same time that removing the value 2893 makes the group mean decrease, narrowing the difference, it also makes the dispersion between the remaining elements decrease, making the relative distance (measured in standard deviations) wider, and the proportion at which this widening happens is greater than the proportion at which the group mean decreases, because the standard deviation is determined by the sum of the squares of the differences in the variables ( exponent 2), while the mean is determined by the value of the variables (exponent 1).
 Therefore, inserting or removing an outlier usually affects dispersion more than central tendency.